Skip to main content

 4. Query

-The complete graph is accessible through three interfaces:
+The structured customer context is accessible through three interfaces:

 CLI